-I occasionally work with advanced students in English 498: Independent Study.
+I have worked with advanced students in English 498: Independent Study.
 Independent topics on which students have chosen to work with me have included non-fiction prose writing, American women poets, nature writing, the environmental arts, theories of reading, Asian-American literature, modern and postmodern poetry, and the literature and history of the Appalachian Trail.

 Selected Student Comments on My Teaching

 Dr. Long’s ability to stimulate and raise fundamental questions is very impressive.
 He knows how to engage and direct students to think clearly and effectively.
 His willingness to talk after class and respond to e-mails was very valuable.